jgramoll/terraform-provider-spinnaker/README.md

 You should have a working Go environment setup.
 If not check out the Go [getting started](http://golang.org/doc/install) guide.

-[Glide](https://github.com/Masterminds/glide) is used for dependency management.
-To install all dependencies run `glide i`.
+[Go modules](https://github.com/golang/go/wiki/Modules) are used for dependency management.
+To install all dependencies run the following:

+`export GO111MODULE=on`
+`go mod vendor`

 ### Install ###